Project activities | Itinerary | Price | TRIP REVIEWS | Trip Reports | safety

 Because of its exceptional ecological significance, more than 40 years ago UNESCO designated Torres del Paine National Park as a Reserve of the Biosphere.
 The park’s unique biodiversity includes guanaco, endangered huemul, soaring Andean condors, and the elusive puma.
 The dramatic granite mountain spires, spectacular glaciers, turquoise lakes and haunting winds draw visitors from around the world.

 Since 2005, ConservationVIP® has been bringing volunteers to Torres del Paine to help protect this international treasure.
-Our Volunteer Trip offers you the opportunity to experience some of the best of Patagonia while at the same time you help to protect the fragile landscape and protect the flora and fauna from visitors’ encroachment on sensitive habitats.
+Our Volunteer Trip offers you the opportunity to experience some of the best of Patagonia while at the same time you contribute to protecting the fragile landscape, flora and fauna which make Patagonia so alluring.

 No prior trail experience is required.
 We train you in all aspects of the volunteering, which can include a variety of tasks.
 You may use a pick or shovel to contour trail tread or shed water, clip vegetation with hand tools to widen trails, remove rocks with rock bars, or move crushed rock to improve trail surfaces.